Bradley Cooper as Eddie Morra, performance-enhanced investment broker and former struggling author

 As costume designer Gering noted in a featurette: “Most of his shirts have a blue-ish cast to them.
 Very crisp-looking.
 That helps contribute to the fact that he’s healthy and in shape…”

-Eddie’s primary shirt with this suit is a pale blue Thomas Pink “Keaton Plain” Slim Fit shirt in cotton twill with diagonal ribbing.
+Eddie’s primary shirt with this suit is a pale blue cotton twill Thomas Pink “Keaton Plain” Slim Fit shirt.
 The shirt has mitred 2-button cuffs and a front placket with stitched edges and blue buttons.

 Thomas Pink is a wise choice for Eddie, who never wears ties with his suits.
 Pink’s site describes: “Inspired by non-tie wearers, Thomas Pink has designed a shirt that sits perfectly under a jacket.
 A tie performs several functions, one of which is that it handily keeps the shirt collar in place, especially when worn under the weight of a jacket.
 Take away the tie and the collar will collapse.
 Enter the Independent shirt with a collar specifically engineered to be worn independent of a tie.
 More robust than traditional collars, the Independent shirt collar is shaped to support itself.”

 Multiple sources, including Nate D. Sanders’ auction photos and The Take, have confirmed Eddie’s shirt to be the Keaton model, which is still available from Pink’s site for $180 as of August 2015.
 Sanders’ auction, which ended in April 2014, describes the shirt as: “blue and white diagonal stripe long-sleeved shirt buttons up the front.
 Pink brand shirt in a slim fit is a size 16 1/2.”
-The “diagonal stripe” is an effect from the diagonal ribbing.
+The “diagonal stripe” is an effect from the cotton twill fabric.

 In an earlier scene when he goes to Van Loon’s office flanked by his bodyguards and gives a presentation, he wears a different shirt consisting of thin blue and white vertical stripes.
 This shirt is similarly styled with its strong collar, front placket, and button cuffs, but it appears to have a breast pocket.